CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/alerts_dashboards.md

 ## Email
 * Microsoft Office 365 Alerts:
     * Email - Daily Spam Email
     * Email - Hourly Increase in Emails Over Baseline
-* Microsoft Office 365 Dashboards:
-    * N/A

 ## Lansweeper (asset management tool)
 The Lansweeper dashboard is powered by Lansweeper's data [https://www.lansweeper.com](https://www.lansweeper.com).
 The Cyences app mainly uses this data for IT discovery and inventory.
 This dashboard displays information about every IT asset present in your environment.
 Here are some of the various types of IT assets which are acknowledged by Lansweeper: